 There are also some of Amsterdam’s fanciest shops in this area, so if you’re hoping to do some boutique shopping, now is your chance!

-- Why it’s awesome: See the famous painting the Night Watch, as well as many others!
+- Why it’s awesome: See the Rembrants’ “The Night Watch”, as well as many other classic paintings!

 - Cost: € 20 ($22.50) per person – under 18s are free.